 Within a couple years he was headed to Alaska to guide.
 He graduated from MSU with a Bachelors of Science in teaching, with a minor in Earth Science.
 Erik worked in remote destinations guiding and spending the off-season traveling around the world – an 18-day canoe trip in Argentina; floating 40 miles on the American Creek in Alaska; buying a car and living out of it for 3 months while fishing the South Island of New Zealand; and spending a month exploring the rivers around British Columbia, Canada.

 Erik is thrilled to be part of The Fly Shop® team, who pride themselves on servicing their travel clientele and finding the next new far-off, unexplored fly fishing destination.
 It’s a perfect way for him to share his passion of fly-fishing and travel with anyone interested in going on the trip of a lifetime.

 If not out looking for fish, Erik loves bowhunting for bugling bulls, whitetails, and antelope, or taking his two pointers in search of upland birds in the high steppes of the West.

-With two children – Augustus (6 years) and Henry (1.5 years) – Erik and Leaf enjoy spending their free time outdoors; along the rivers camping and fishing, hiking to mountain lakes and waterfalls, or taking a dip in the local swimming holes.
+With two children – Augustus (9 years) and Henry (4 years) – Erik enjoys spending their free time outdoors; along the rivers camping and fishing, hiking to mountain lakes and waterfalls, or taking a dip in the local swimming holes.
 If they have a chance to be outside, they are in!